Gosainkunda Lake Trek

 Day 05

-Gosaikunda to Ghopte via lauribina Pass Lauribina Pass
+Trek from Gosaikunda to Ghopte via lauribina Pass

 After breakfast beside the tranquil lake, with Himalayan peaks rising all around you, the journey continues toward Ghopte.
 Today is more demanding, as the trail climbs steadily to the highest point of the trek—the Gosaikunda (Lauribinayak) Pass at 4,609m.
 The path winds through a series of zigzag ascents and gentle descents, keeping the walk challenging yet rewarding.
 Along the way, giant mountain views, changing landscapes, and dramatic light make this stretch especially exciting for photographers.
 Surrounded by raw beauty and high-altitude scenery, the day ends at Ghopte, where you’ll settle in for the night at a cozy teahouse.